Helping you grow closer to God

 In fact, my experience is most authentic, Christ-followers don’t know too much about the Bible these days either.

-And so what I want to do is I want to give you the entire Bible.
+And so what I want to do is I want to give you the entire Bible, are you ready?
+The entire Bible.
 And I want to give you the overview.
 And I want you to see that God has a story and there are four acts in His story.
-Like in a great play.
+Like in a great play: Act one, act two, act three, act four.

 Act one opens up and act one is how it all began.
 In the Bible it opens in Genesis chapter 1, and it talks about creation.
 God wants you to know in His love story He made you for Himself.